Ruth960/wifi-password/README.md

 # wifi-password

 This code retrieves and displays the Wi-Fi names and their corresponding passwords saved on your system.
+#N/B
+    You can only seen the wifi password if you had          logged in before.

 ## Usage